elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Ethereum address of the newly-created Binary Market, as a 16-byte hexadecimal value.
+* Return value cannot be obtained because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, `augur.createMarket.getMarketFromCreateMarketReceipt` can be called from within the `onSuccess` callback to retrieve the Ethereum address of the newly-created Market.
+(See example code.)

 <!-- #### Notes: Transaction will fail if: the sender does not have enough ETH/REP to pay for the [Validity Bond](#validity-bond), [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond), & [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond), `p._endTime` has already passed, `p._feesPerEthInWei` is less than 0 or greater than/equal to 0.5 ETH (5 * 10^18), `p._designatedReporterAddress` is the null address (0x0000000000000000000000000000000000000000), the length of `p._description` is not greater than 0 bytes, `value` in the `tx` object is not enough to cover the Market's Validity Bond and the estimated gas cost for the target amount of reporters to report. -->